What is VAT?

 VAT Registration

 Registering for VAT can be done for a number reasons and is not always compulsory.
-HMRC needs you to register a business when appropriate in the required timescales to avoid penalties.
+HMRC needs you to register your business when appropriate in the required timescales to avoid penalties.

 Compulsory VAT registration